Pulp launch their own tea as Island era singles hit streaming services

 This arrived after Cocker confirmed that the band would be hitting the road this year for their first gigs together since 2012, and later confirmed a UK reunion tour in October.

-They kicked off the live shows in Bridlington on May 26, where they broke out hits including ‘Disco 2000’, ‘Common People’ and ‘Babies’, before returning to the stage for two encores and closing the set with a rendition of ‘Glory Days’.
+They kicked off the live shows in Bridlington on May 26, where they broke out hits including ‘Disco 2000’, and ‘Babies’, before returning to the stage for two encores and closing the set with a rendition of ‘Glory Days’.
+Their recent show in Dublin saw them reunite with Richard Hawley to perform ‘Common People‘.

 Last November, frontman Cocker said that Pulp would “probably play in other places around the world” following their UK and Ireland tour.